My name is Solo

 It is as though everything is filtered through a very specific lense.

 From the age of 16, I have been living independently, so I have learned to rely solely on myself... but "no man is an Island".

 I have always been determined to create a better life for myself.

-Even if that meant sacrificing a few years of my life working relentlessly, day and night, turning a dream into a reality.
+Even if that meant sacrificing a few years of my life working relentlessly, day and night.

 That’s when I made the huge life-changing decision to sacrifice everything for Forever.

 During this time that I have spent working on Forever, I have learned so much about myself.

 I am a functioning work addict at best, and I don't feel comfortable unless I'm working on 5 or 6 different projects simultaneously.